 This CAFR is intended to provide complete and reliable information as a basis for making management decisions, as a means of determining compliance with legal provisions, and determining responsible stewardship for the assets contributed by the members and the City of Baltimore.

-It is prepared by the combined effort of the System's staff with contributions from the investment consultant Marquette Associates, Inc. and actuary, Cheiron, Inc. I am grateful for their constant assistance.
-This report is provided to the Elected City Officials and other interested parties.
+This report is a product of the combined effort of the System's staff with contributions from the investment consultant Marquette Associates, Inc. and actuary, Cheiron, Inc. We truly appreciate their constant assistance.

+This report is made available to the Elected City Officials and other interested parties.
 Copies are also filed with the Baltimore City Office of Legislative Reference.
 Other interested parties may obtain the report through the ERS website located at www.bcers.org.

-In closing, I would like to express my gratitude to the staff, actuary and consultant for their support and contributions in preparing this report.
-Also, my thanks go to the Board of Trustees for their dedication to overseeing the administration of the EOS.
+In closing, we would like to express our appreciation to the staff, actuary and consultant for their support and contributions in preparing this report.
+In addition, our thanks go to the Board of Trustees for their dedication to overseeing the administration of the EOS.